wmamills/libmetal/README.md

 #### Version

 The libmetal version interface allows user to get the version of the library.
+The version increment follows the set of rule proposed in [Semantic Versioning specification](https://semver.org/).

 ### Top Level Interfaces